Harmonics and graded Ehrhart theory: Acknowledgements

 \section{Acknowledgements}

 The authors thank Ben Braun, Winfried Bruns, Sarah Faridi, Takayuki Hibi, Katharina Jochemko, Martina Juhnke-Kubitzke, Sophie Rehberg and Raman Sanyal for helpful conversations.
-They thank Christian Haase for pointing them to Balletti's database \cite{Balletti}.
+They thank Ian Cavey for help in streamlining the proof of Theorem~\ref{thm:minkowski-closure}, and thank Christian Haase for pointing them to Balletti's database \cite{Balletti}.
 They are especially grateful to Vadym Kurylenko for his computations appearing in Remark~\ref{rmk: annoying-triangle}, equation~\eqref{eq:Vadym-Reeve-tetrahedron-counterexample} and {\tt ExtraData.pdf}.
 Authors partially supported by NSF grants DMS-1745638 and DMS-2246846, respectively.